intel/afxdp-plugins-for-kubernetes/README.md

 	- Install on Ubuntu: `apt install binutils`

 ### Development
-The following static analysis, linting and formatting tools are not required for building and deploying, but are built into some of the Make targets and enforced by CI.
+The following static analysis, linting and formatting tools are not required for building and deploying but are built into some of the Make targets and enforced by CI.
 It is recommended to have these installed on your development system.

 - **[GoFmt](https://pkg.go.dev/cmd/gofmt)**
 	- Applies standard formatting to Go code.